XspecT 17.1.5

 Usage

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
-This package includes a fluent assertion framework, which is built upon FluentAssertions, but with a less worthy syntax, based on the verb Is instead of Should.
+XspecT includes a fluent assertion framework called XspecT.Assert, which is built upon FluentAssertions, but with a less worthy syntax, based on the verbs Is, Has and Does instead of Should.

 This is an example of a complete test class (specification) with one test method (requirement):